HUNTINGTON HALF IRON, OLYMPIC AND SPRINT TRIATHLON

 *Males must wear speedo-cut bottoms, jammers, or shorts at minimum.

 *Females must wear swim suit bottoms and public swimming appropriate tops at minimum.

-*This is a lake swim at Lake Clare with a planned deep water mass start
+*This is a lake swim at Lake Clare with a planned TT starts from the beach

 *Great spectator swim course with views on shore above the swimmers

 *Kayaks and other safety personel will line the course